 Computational Law as an engineering discipline

 Currently, there is no widely accepted definition for Computational Law.
-The term itself also has several related, often almost synonymous forms: AI in Law, Computational Legal, Artificial Legal Intelligence, etc. The literature mostly contains inductive definitions where the notion is recorded as an umbrella term above the list of research and development directions.
+The term itself also has several related, often almost synonymous forms: AI in Law, Computational Legal, Artificial Legal Intelligence, etc. The literature mostly contains inductive definitions when the notion is recorded as an umbrella term above the list of relevant directions of research and development.

-Here is the list from International Association for Artificial Intelligence in Law:
+Here is such a range from International Association for Artificial Intelligence in Law:

 - Formal models of legal reasoning